aragon/hack/docs/guides-agent-app.md

 | Permissionless app   | Proxy address  |
 | ------------- | ------------- |

 ...

-For more on how we handle permissions in Aragon, [see here](https://hack.aragon.org/docs/acl-intro).
+For more on how we handle permissions in Aragon, we encourage you to read through our [documentation](https://hack.aragon.org/docs/acl-intro).